CFT-approach to Rotating Field Lumps in Attractive Potential: Non-relativistic Limit and Conformal Symmetry

-A direct comparison with numerical integration has shown that the accuracy of the analytical approximation exceeds $99\%$ at $n=4$ and continues to grow.
-Remarkably, the angular momentum $J$ is proportional to $n^2$ and this result is valid for non-relativistic configurations even for the theories with slightly broken conformal invariance.
+A direct comparison with numerical integration (see Fig.\ref{Qmax Comparison}) has shown that the accuracy of the analytical approximation (\ref{Q_max analytical}) exceeds $99\%$ at $n=4$ and continues to grow.
+Remarkably, the angular momentum $J$ is proportional to $n^2$ (see App.\ref{app. symmetry}) and this result is valid for non-relativistic configurations even for the theories with slightly broken conformal invariance.

-Relativistic solitons reproduce conformal solutions in the limit $\omega\to m$ (see Fig.\ref{fig.2}).
-Moreover, as conformal theory (\ref{NR lagrangian}) describes an isolated scale-free point, we note that the spectrum of linear perturbations on conformal Q-tubes contains only symmetry-related zero modes.
+Relativistic solitons reproduce conformal solutions in the limit $\omega\to m$.
+Numerical results confirm the non-relativistic expansion on the parameter $\frac{m-\omega}{m}$.
+Moreover, the results of our numerical scanning show that the spectrum of linear perturbations on conformal Q-tubes contains only zero modes.
 In order to check this, we have implied numerical scanning (we introduced our method in \cite{Galushkina:2024iad}) of modes with known boundary conditions by using the decay modes ansatz

 and linearized equations of motion

 The existence of a trivial spectrum is in accordance with Vakhitov-Kolokolov criterion